joseph-chakar/joseph-chakar/README.md

 ### Hi there 👋

 Welcome to my GitHub page!
-My name is Joseph Chakar I'm a PhD student applying machine learning (ML) techniques to the field of solar energy.
+My name is Joseph Chakar, and I'm a PhD student applying machine learning (ML) techniques to the field of solar energy.

 My repos consist of:
 - “homemade” codes and tutorials on how to apply Bayesian inference and classical machine learning techniques for scientific research (PV research in my case)